stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 ```

 Here,
-* `spec.schedule` is a [cron expression](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) indicates that `BackupSession` will be created every 1 minute.
+* `spec.schedule` is a [cron expression](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) indicates that `BackupSession` will be created periodically.

 * `spec.driver` indicates the name of the agent to use to back up the target.
 Currently, Stash supports Restic, VolumeSnapshotter drivers.
 The VolumeSnapshotter is used to backup/restore PVC using VolumeSnapshot API.

-* `spec.replicas` are the desired number of replicas whose data should be backed up.
+* `spec.replicas` specifies the number of replicas whose data should be backed up. i.e.: In statefulset for value 1, it will take snapshot of  `<claim-name>-<statefulset-name>-0` volume; for replica 2, it will take snapshot of `<claim-name>-<statefulset-name>-0` and `<claim-name>-<statefulset-name>-1` volume and so on.

 * `spec.target.ref`  refers to the backup target. `apiVersion`, `kind` and `name` refers to the `apiVersion`, `kind` and `name` of the targeted workload respectively.
 Stash will use this information to create a Volume Snapshotter Job for Creating VolumeSnapshot.

 * `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snapshotting.

+#### Create Snapshot for Replica One

+Now, create a `BackupConfiguration` crd to take a snapshot of `source-data-stash-demo-0` PVC.
+For that, we will set the `spec.replica` to 1 in `BackupConfiguration` crd.
+Once the  `BackupConfiguration` crd is created, Stash will create a CronJob to take a periodic snapshot of `source-data-stash-demo-0` volume.

 Let's create the `BackupConfiguration` crd we have shown above.